-Children learn best when they are fully engaged—intellectually, creatively, emotionally, socially and physically.
+Children learn best when they are fully engaged?intellectually, creatively, emotionally, socially and physically.
 Grades 1-5 students learn in self-contained classrooms to build a strong foundation in reading, writing, mathematics, social studies and science.
 Specialized faculty teach art, physical education, music, media studies, library and language.
 Curriculum-based field trips, projects and block scheduling for reading, language arts and math build enriched in-depth learning experiences.
 All classrooms are air-conditioned.

 Visual Art engages the mind, the eyes and the hands.
 At St. Patrick, art classes help students find their voices through lessons in drawing, painting and self-expression.
 Emphasis is placed on art appreciation, art history and cultural relevance.
 Beginning in 2017-2018, Grade 4 will participate in Stages of Sound, an arts residency program, to explore the art of film-making.

 Science at St. Patrick is STEM-based and focuses on the science and engineering model of inquiry.
-Everyone pursues hands-on discovery lab classes using the LabLearner program, which provides a 100% research-based, hands-on system of STEM learning and real-world applications of science concepts.
+Students take hands-on discovery lab classes using the LabLearner program, which provides a 100% research-based, hands-on system of STEM learning and real-world applications of science concepts.
 Younger students learn the basics of science and the scientific method.
 They work collaboratively in teams to understand concepts and problem solving, and explore laboratory skills.
 Science in Grades 1-5 fully prepares students for the challenging general science classes and high school level Living Environment and Earth Science Regents classes offered in Grades 7 and 8.
 In 2016-2017 students in Grades 6, 7 and 8 competed in the STEM Olympics; tasks included engineering, math and technological problems to be solved.

 The language program focuses on language proficiency and fluency.
 Learning begins with an understanding of letters and their sounds, and progresses to vocabulary, pronunciation and sentence construction.
 Grades 6, 7 and 8 will have a choice of language: Spanish, Italian, Latin and Arabic using Rosetta Stone, an independent learning program.